gapsol/infobip/README.md

 **Data**
 - JSON files (shorten.json, stats.json)
 - placed in *data* directory
-- JSON files are created during the first use of appropriated part of the backend script
+- *data* directory and JSON files are created during the first use of appropriated parts of the backend script

 ## Server settings
 - use any webserver with PHP 5+ support